Seth-Miller/12c-rac-docker/README.md

 docker exec rac1 dhclient -H rac1 -pf /var/run/dhclient-eth2.pid eth2
 ```

-Add the udev rules file for the ASM disks to the RAC node container.
 Udev is used in the RAC node containers to give the ASM block devices correct permissions and friendly names.
 ASMLib could also be used but I stopped using that a couple of years ago because it appears that it will go away at some point in favor of AFD.

 Modify the `99-asm-disks.rules` file to reflect the devices on the host system that you have designated as ASM disks.
 For example, I have designated /dev/sdd, /dev/sde, and /dev/sdf as the three disks that will comprise my DATA ASM disk group.
 ```